 Award-winning filmmaker Dana Glazer will film and also produce four, five-minute documentaries spotlighting immigrants, who own and run a business on Main Street in Hackensack, New Jersey.
 Furthermore, each business owner receives a dedicated, five-minute film to promote their business.

 In December of 2021, the entrepreneurs responded to a call for submissions.
 They completed an online application about their business.
 A selection committee considered the project’s goals and identified key characteristics in the finalists.
-In addition, these included showcasing immigrant business owners who are examples of placemakers and culture bearers, amplifying the voices of long-time owners and honoring them through the project, representing entrepreneurs from various cultures, and extracting compelling stories from the owners about their business and influence on Hackensack.
+In addition, they showcase immigrant business owners who are examples of placemakers and culture bearers.
+They amplify the voices of long-time owners and honoring them through the project, representing entrepreneurs from various cultures, and extracting compelling stories from the owners about their business and influence on Hackensack.
 Furthermore, the participants needed to have some charisma and feel comfortable on camera.
 They also had to provide supplemental materials, such as photos, recipes, old documents, or other items to tell their story.

 Celebrating Immigrant Owned Businesses